Middleborough station: South Coast Rail

-Possible service to Cape Cod

-The Middleborough station includes space for a potential future platform to serve shuttle trains to Cape Cod.
-In fall 2020, the MBTA began conducting a study to evaluate the feasibility of implementing Buzzards Bay commuter rail service in conjunction with South Coast Rail.
-Upon completion of the study in spring 2021, two different alternatives for service were presented, one of which would terminate at Buzzards Bay station and the other of which would terminate at Bourne station.
-Both service options would normally require passengers to transfer between trains at Middleborough, rather than offering a one-seat ride between Buzzards Bay and Boston, though the study also considered the possibility of one-seat rides to Boston being offered during off-peak hours.
+Middleborough station includes space for a potential future platform to serve shuttle trains to Cape Cod.
+In fall 2020, the MBTA began a feasibility study for implementing Buzzards Bay commuter rail service in conjunction with South Coast Rail.
+Completed in 2021, the study analyzed two alternatives for service to Buzzards Bay or Bourne station.
+Both options would require a transfer at Middleborough, with the possibility of some direct trains at off-peak times.